Reduce Waste. Conserve Resources. Save Money. Share Skills With The Community.

 What to Bring

 Your bicycles, clothing, small home appliances or electronics, jewelry, or tools/knives for sharpening!
-Fixers will try to repair them or give you advice on how fix them yourself.
+Fixers will try to repair them or give you advice on how to fix them yourself.
 Attendees may bring multiple items, but must re-enter the line for each item.
 Attendees are encouraged to bring replacement parts (i.e. cords, zippers) specific to their broken item for fixers to use in the repair.
 Only bring items small enough to be easily carried by one person, and do not bring any items that are leaking, dangerous, dirty or have a strong odor.

 What to Expect

 Experienced fixers will attempt to repair or mend your items and can sometimes teach you how to fix them.
 There are no guarantees an item can be fixed, or that attempting to fix it won’t break it even more, but fixers will be available to diagnose problems and offer their best, unbiased advice.
 Last year, volunteers had an 84% success rate.
-Volunteers will provide free diagnosis and repair skills, and some replacement parts may be available (cords, spark plugs, etc.)
+Volunteers will provide free diagnosis and repair skills, and some replacement parts may be available (cords, fuses, sockets, etc.)

-Repair Clark County
+Funding for Repair Clark County is Provided By

 I want to volunteer...